codepuzzle/archaeus/README.md

 - *Socket.io* to handle realtime-communication
   http://socket.io

-Archaeus is happy to be running on Heroku.com
+Archaeus is happy to be running on http://Heroku.com

+## Caveats and known issues

+Archaeus is currently under development.
+The implementation is tested only in Chrome on Mac OS X so far.

 ## Copyright